The Donnelly Garment Company (1916-1978)

 In 1916, The Donnelly Garment Company was born and soon earned a reputation for providing women with affordable clothing options that were ready-made and flattering.
 Her business grew quickly owing to her business acumen, and by the early 1930s, the Donnelly Garment Company had more than 1,000 employees and brought in millions of dollars in sales.

 Donnelly divorced her first husband and married, James A. Reed, a former U.S. senator and a former mayor of Kansas City.
-The marriage was a high-profile event, made even more so after their adopted son was the victim of a high-profile kidnapping just as her business was growing, In later years, a family member revealed that Donnelly and Reed's son was their own as the boy was born out of wedlock Nell Donnelly was still married to her first husband, Paul Donnelly.
+The marriage was a high-profile event, made even more because she had recently been the victim of a high-profile kidnapping just as her business was growing, In later years, a family member revealed that Donnelly and Reed's son was their own as the boy was born out of wedlock Nell Donnelly was still married to her first husband, Paul Donnelly.
 Had this information been publicly known, along with the couple's decision to hide Donnelly's pregnancy and arrange to later adopt their own son would have been one of the largest scandals in Kansas City's history.
 Instead, Reed likely used his connections to the Pendergast Machine to call upon Johnny Lazia, also a member of organized crime, to assist with the search for their child.
-Within two days of her kidnapping, the child was located and brought safely home.
+Within two days of her kidnapping, Nell and her chauffeur was located and brought safely home.
 The story was headline news in Kansas City for days, bringing more attention to the already prominent garment company owner.
 A year later, she and Paul Donnelly divorced, most likely due to an affair between Nell and James A. Reed, which had been ongoing prior to the kidnapping.
 To assure her control of the company she created, Nell purchased her former husband's share of the garment company after the divorce.

 In 1933, Nell and James A. Reed were married.
 The marriage boosted Nell's community prominence and provided her more connections.
 Although she implemented innovative assembly-line practices in her garment company, she also earned a reputation for using this innovation to speed up the pace of work and was also known for low pay and poor working conditions.